Natural radioactivity in food

-Radioactive elements occur naturally in the environment and there are tiny amounts in many foods.
-This doesn’t cause any harm, and should not be a concern.
+Radioactive elements occur naturally in the environment.
+Tiny amounts are in many foods.
+Find out why this doesn’t cause any harm and should not be a concern.

 What is natural radioactivity?

-Natural radioactivity comes from radioactive elements like uranium and thorium.
+Natural radioactivity comes from radioactive elements.
+Examples are uranium and thorium.
 These occur naturally in rocks, soil, and water.
 Radioactive elements continually emit a small amount of radiation.

 Exposure to high levels of radioactivity can cause cancer and other diseases.
-However, low levels of radioactivity are not a concern.
+But low levels are not harmful.
 Natural radioactivity has always been in the environment.
-It doesn’t do any harm.

 Natural radioactivity in our food

-Soils in New Zealand naturally have small amounts of uranium and polonium.
-In 2013, a study found that these occur in our food at levels similar to those seen overseas.
+In 2013, a study found that levels in New Zealand soils were similar to those overseas.
 These levels are considered safe.

-Scientists have measured the natural radioactivity of foods in New Zealand.
-They’ve found the level of radiation in food we eat is similar to the levels in other countries.
+Scientists have found the level of radiation in New Zealand food is similar to the levels in other countries.
 Both natural radioactivity and radioactivity from human sources were at safe levels.

-Since 1960, the Ministry of Health has measured radioactivity in the air, rain, and seawater, as well as milk powder.
+Since 1960, the Ministry of Health has measured radioactivity in the air, rain, seawater, and milk powder.

 Who to contact